palewire/first-python-notebook/docs/src/filters.md

 Now pick another state and try running the code again.
 See if you can write filters that will answer the following questions:

 1. Which state recorded more accidents, Iowa or Missouri?
-2. How many accidents reported more than one fatality?
+2. How many accidents recorded more than one fatality?
 3. How many accidents happened in California in 2015?
 4. What percentage of the total fatalities occured in California?